-You may receive up to a 90-day supply of Drugs at a pharmacy in the Rx90 Retail network or from the mail service pharmacy.
+You may receive up to a 90-day supply of Drugs at a Participating Pharmacy or from the mail service pharmacy.
 If your Physician or Health Care Provider writes a prescription for less than a 90-day supply, the pharmacy will dispense that amount and you are responsible for the applicable Copayment or Coinsurance listed in the Summary of Benefits section.
 Refill authorizations cannot be combined to reach a 90-day supply.